top of page

 GK guardrail strategy during the Great Depression

-Has it addressed the challenges?
+Has GK addressed our 15 challenges?

-We've addressed the three worries: how does the GK approach stack up against the fifteen challenges we covered for Bengen's strategy(see parts one, two and three)?
+How does the GK approach stack up against the fifteen challenges we covered for Bengen's strategy(see parts one, two and three)?
 We've already looked at Challenge 12 (dying with too much money).
 What about the rest?

 Challenge One: U.S. data – 4% “rule” doesn’t necessarily hold for the U.K.